bcgosselin/Web-APIs-Code-Quiz/README.md

 ## Description

 This project is Robert Gosselin's fourth web application challenge.
 This project was created to showcase his skills and aptitude using only text based instructions.
-This webpage's index, script, and style sheet was written by hand utilizing credited resources [Credits](#credits).
+This webpage's index, script utilizing jQuery API, and style sheet was written by hand utilizing credited resources [Credits](#credits).
 The goal of this challenge was to develop and engineer a fuctioning quiz on a live website.
 Everything included was apart of an ongoing bootcamp to develop and hone Full Stack Web Development skills.

 ## Table of Contents (Optional)